-(93) The appendices to this document provide a further understanding of the roots of Ignatian pedagogy in Ignatius' own notes28 and in Fr Kolvenbach's address.29 A brief list of the variety of concrete processes and methods which can be used by teachers in each step of the paradigm is provided.30 Fuller training protocols, utilizing these pedagogical methods, will form the substance of local or regional staff development programmes to assist teachers to understand and use this pedagogy effectively.
+(93) The appendices to this document provide a further understanding of the roots of Ignatian Pedagogy in Ignatius' own notes (Appendix #1) and in Fr.
+Kolvenbach's address (Appendix #2).
+A brief list of the variety of concrete processes and methods which can be used by teachers in each step of the paradigm is provided (Appendix #3).
+Fuller training protocols, utilizing these pedagogical methods, will form the substance of local or regional staff development programs to assist teachers to understand and use this pedagogy effectively.

-An invitation to cooperate
+An Invitation to Cooperate